 2. Fasting is good for your heart: No one wants a weak heart, and the importance of a healthy heart becomes increasingly apparent as you get older.
 Here’s a study that observed the cardiovascular health of individuals fasting during a month long fast: “Ramadan fasting is good for the heart: study”

 3. Fasting lowers high blood pressure: According to vegsource.com, “Neither is it a new, expensive, and patented dietary supplement.
 It is supervised water-only fasting, a technique that allows for the induction of a potent, natural, adaptive, healing process in a professionally monitored environment.
 This technique is known to surprisingly few health professionals, though it has proved valuable in the treatment of a wide variety of health problems.
 Recently, this powerful technique has been shown to be an extremely effective method for allowing the body to rapidly normalize high blood pressure more effectively than any other treatment reported in the scientific literature.”
 Read more here.

 4. Fasting reduces cravings and addictions: This may seem relatively insignificant at face value, but think about the implications here.
-Smokers, fasting might help you quit smoking.
+Tobacco smokers, fasting or switching to the 180 Smoke vaporizers might help you quit the use of tobacco.
 Alcoholics may find it easier to control their craving for alcohol.
 CNN reports: “We all know that what you eat can change your physical appearance.
 It also alters how your body functions, making it more or less difficult to pump blood, grow healthy bones or process insulin.
 New research presented this week at the Neuroscience 2012 conference suggests that what you eat can even alter your brain – and vice versa.”
 Read the full article here.

 5. Fasting boosts your immunity system: Autophagy is cellular self-digestion; this is what happens when you fast.
 Studies show that autophagy has a myriad of health benefits, the improving of the immune system being one of them.
 Read more here.